simonlav24/wormsGame/README.md

 - Capture the flag - the team that holds the flag at the end of the turn wins a point.
 The team with the most points wins.
 - Terminator - each turn you have a targeted worm.
 Hitting the target = 1 point.
 Terminating the target = 2 points.
 - David vs Goliath - starter worm receives 50% of all teammate's health.
+- Arena - worms get points for standing on top of the arena at the end of each turn.
+The team with the most points wins.

 ## Options